Kenechukwu-val/Rest_api/README.md

 In point 1 = Lists all products showing some of their properties

-In point 2 = Lists all the properties of a specific product
+In point 2 = Lists all the properties of a specific product. example: https://immense-temple-93460.herokuapp.com/product/getProduct/:Id (using the Id of the product)